 TX HHS Form 3043.
 MH Child and Adolescent Needs and Strengths (CANS) - Age 6-17

-The TX HHS Form 3043, MH Child and Adolescent Needs and Strengths (CANS) - Age 6-17, is a tool used to assess the needs and strengths of children and adolescents aged 6-17.
-This form helps identify potential risks and areas where support may be needed, allowing caregivers and professionals to develop targeted interventions.
+The Texas Health and Human Services (HHS) Form 3043, MH Child and Adolescent Needs and Strengths (CANS) - Age 6-17, is a comprehensive assessment tool designed to help professionals identify the needs and strengths of children and adolescents aged 6-17.
+This form is typically used in situations where mental health services are required, such as in cases of child abuse or neglect, or when a child is experiencing emotional distress.